JasonStorey/teoria-chord-progression/README.md

 teoria-chord-progression
 ========================
-Diatonic chord progressions for with [Teoria.js](https://github.com/saebekassebil/teoria) - the JS lib for music theory.
+Diatonic chord progressions for [Teoria.js](https://github.com/saebekassebil/teoria) - the JS lib for music theory.

 _Teoria.js is a lightweight and fast JavaScript library for music theory, both Jazz and Classical.
 It aims at providing an intuitive